ooples/pine_script_docs/source/concepts/Inputs.rst

 This is the first parameter of all input functions.
 It is the default value that will appear in the input widget.

-``defval``
-  This is the first parameter of all input functions.
-  It is the default value that will appear in the input widget.

 \`title\`
 ^^^^^^^^^

 The argument used for ``title`` is the field's label.
-The first letter of each word is capitalized.

 \`tooltip\`